niplav/site/bcis_and_alignment.md

 * Exchange of mental models (instead of explaining a complicated model, one would be able to simply “send” the model to another person, saving a lot of time explaining)
 * Outsourcing simple cognitive tasks to external computers

+It would be useful to try to estimate whether BCIs could make as much of a difference to human cognition as language, writing or the internet, and to perhaps even quantify the advantage in intelligence and speed given by BCIs.

 <!--TODO: how much more intelligent?
 How much faster?-->

 ### Understanding the Human Brain